Ramogi Huma: Career

 Huma has co-authored several studies with Drexel University Sport Management professor Ellen Staurowsky including “The $6 Billion Heist: Robbing College Athletes Under the Guise of Amateurism”.
-The study estimates that the fair market value of FBS football and men's basketball players is approximately $137k and $289k, respectively; and that the NCAA will deny these athletes approximately $6 billion of their fair market value between 2011-15.
+The study estimates that the fair market value of FBS football and men's basketball players is approximately $137k and $289k, respectively; and that the NCAA will deny these athletes approximately $6 billion of their fair market value between 2011 and 2015.

 On January 28, 2014, Huma announced the formation of The College Athletes Players Association (CAPA), the first college athletes' union, which he co-founded with former Northwestern quarterback Kain Colter and former UMASS basketball player Luke Bonner.
-Huma serves as CAPA's President.
+Huma serves as CAPA's president.
 With the support of the United Steelworkers Union and under Colter's leadership, Northwestern football players asserted their rights under labor laws by signing CAPA union cards.
 The NLRB Regional Director, Peter Sung Ohr, ruled in favor of CAPA and the Northwestern football players.
 Ohr stated that college athletes are employees with the right to unionize; although this decision was overturned in 2015 by the national office of the NLRB.

 Huma's activities concerning college athletes' rights have been covered by numerous media outlets including ESPN, Fox Sports, CNN, MSNBC, Fox News, CBS, ABC, NBC, 60 Minutes, Sports Illustrated, The Wall Street Journal, USA Today, and NPR.
-Huma's football team won back-to-back Pac-10 championships while he earned a bachelor degree in sociology and a master of public health (MPH) degree at UCLA.
+Huma's football team won back-to-back Pac-10 championships while he earned a bachelor's degree in sociology and a master of public health (MPH) degree at UCLA.

 Huma was named one of sports' 50 most influential people in 2006/2007 by ArmchairGM.

 Huma was named the 13th College Football's "25 Most Intriguing People in Suits" in 2014 by Yahoo!
 Sports.